Published 5 Sep 2023

 Ad hoc safety audits should also be performed whenever a new process, equipment, or tool is introduced into the existing system.
 This ensures that safety practices are modified if necessary; preserving the overall safety in the workplace.

 Good safety audits and inspections help inform teams so they can create effective control measures against risks and hazards.
 Safety auditors would do well to be as specific as possible when documenting findings during routine and ad hoc safety audits.
 Using safety inspection software which allows you to take photos and annotate them mid-audit results in a more comprehensive report that streamlines communication between teams.

-With the help of modern safety inspection apps, companies can rely less on safety contractors and third-party auditors in favor of doing internal safety compliance checks with their own in-house experts.
+With the help of modern digital health and safety audit and safety inspection apps, companies can rely less on safety contractors and third-party auditors in favor of doing internal safety compliance checks with their own in-house experts.
 Internal safety audits also give companies the added benefit of data security via cloud storage; allowing for custom permissions so only authorized personnel can access audit data.